matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 and Google Cloud Run (containerized applications).

-NEW SECTION - GCP Compute Services.
+NEW SECTION - GCP Compute Services.-

 1) What are the main compute services offered by GCP?
 Answer: GCP offers several compute services, including: